Jaya435/bidnamic-python-challenge/README.md

 # Python Software Engineering Challenge

-This Repository contains a python project that can insert several CSV files into a PostgreSQL database, calculates the Return on Ad Spending, and display the data and a couple of custom queries on an API.
+This Repository contains a Django web application that can insert several CSV files into a PostgreSQL database, calculates the Return on Ad Spending, and displays the data and a couple of custom queries on an API.

 ## Getting Started